 CFIB created the Saskatchewan small business pre-election priorities: Roadmap for the province’s economic recovery presentation to share your priorities in our meetings with Party Leaders.
-Our goal is that the next Government of Saskatchewan understands what policies will improve the odds of your business’ success.
+Our goal was for the next Government of Saskatchewan to understand what policies will improve the odds of your business’ success.

 Business Climate During COVID-19

 We know that COVID-19 has hit most businesses hard across Saskatchewan.
 For many the road to recovery is still a long one.

 We've surveyed our members nearly every week during the pandemic to find out what impact COVID-19 is having on businesses and our economy.
 Our research shows that economic recovery must be a priority for Party Leaders on October 26.

 The simple fact is: small businesses are Saskatchewan's economic drivers and they are key to our economic recovery.

 However, the COVID-19 recovery has been slow for most of them.
 The majority of Sask small business owners believe it is very important for the next government to provide tax relief to help the recovery, even if it delays balancing the budget.

 We know that business owners like you understand the province must take on larger than normal deficits to deal with COVID-19, but do not want to see unsustainable spending outside of that.
 You work hard to operate within your means and you expect governments to do the same.

 The next provincial government must strive to balance the budget without raising taxes.